Low-Carb Mini Frittata for Two with Bacon, Green Onions, and Feta

 - 1 tsp. butter or olive oil (use olive oil for South Beach Diet)

-- 2 T crumbled Feta (I use my favorite Feta Cheese)
+- 2 T crumbled Feta (See notes for my favorite Feta Cheese)

 - For best results with this recipe, use a 9″ non-stick omelet pan.